World airplane database download

 Method of data collection

 We initially build a database foundation based on information from aviation authority sources.
-On top of this, we gather information from other internationally recognized aviation sources.
+On top of this, we gather information from other internationally recognized aviation sources such as FAA aircraft registration database.
 There are hundreds of possible sources where we pull data from, our software then checks the validity before we add it to our database.

 About our sources